cboettig/nonparametric-bayes/inst/doc/nonparametric-bayes.md

 These results are robust across a range of stochastic realizations, models, and parameter values.
-The results across this range can most easily be compared by using the relative differences in net present value realized by each of the model, as shown in Figure 5.
+The results across this range can most easily be compared by using the relative differences in net present value realized by each of the model.
+Figure 6 shows the distribution of values (profits) realized by each simulation shown in Figure 5.
 The BNP-SDP approach most consistently realizes a value close to the optimal solution, and importantly avoids ever driving the system across the tipping point, which results in the near-zero value cases in the parametric models.